-Spring preload may vary from rider to rider depending upon their weight.
+Spring preload may vary from rider to rider according to weight.
 Preload can be changed by setting both preload cams up or down to compress the springs to different lengths.

 Shorten the springs for a firmer ride and rough road conditions.